 Horchata and Fartons – Breakfast in Valencia

 This was one of the drinks I was most interested in trying in Valencia because it is truly a Valencian specialty.
 Horchata is a typical drink for the warm weather in Valencia during the summer.
 It’s a milk-like substance but made from tiger nuts instead of cow milk.
 That makes it a vegan-friendly Spanish drink.
 It’s milky, creamy, and sweet.
 There is a little more texture than typical milk, almost with a chalkiness to it.
-Although you can find horchata year-round, it’s most commonly served with fartons, a long, thin, sweet bread sprinkled with sugar or frosting.
+Although you can find horchata year-round, it’s most commonly served with fartons, which are a long, thin, sweet bread sprinkled with sugar or frosting.

 Where to drink horchata in Valencia?
 In the summer you can find horchata at little carts pushed around town.
-In the carts you can find it in liquid form, or frozen into a granita.
+In the carts, you can find it in liquid form, or frozen into a granita.
 You can also find it at L’Orxateria del Mercat Central, Horchatería Daniel at Mercato de Colon, or Horchatería Santa Catalina on Plaça de Santa Catalina.

 Other Typical Spanish Foods to Eat in Valencia